Trần Thị Thanh Thúy: 2019–2024: Competing in Japan

-In the 2019–2020 season, Thanh Thúy joined the Japanese women’s volleyball club Denso Airybees.
-During that season, however, she had limited playing time.
-Although Denso Airybees offered her a contract extension, she decided to return to Vietnam and competed in the 2020 Vietnam League.
+In the 2019–2020 season, Thanh Thuý joined the Japanese women’s volleyball club Denso Airybees.
+During that season, she had "limited playing time".
+While Denso Airybees offered her a contract extension, Thanh Thuý decided to return to Vietnam and competed in the 2020 Vietnam League.
 In the first half of 2021, she helped VTV Bình Điền Long An win the Hoa Lư Cup, finishing second in Group B of the first round of the 2021 Vietnam League, and won the 2021 Hùng Vương Cup.

-In June 2021, another Japanese club, the PFU BlueCats, reached an agreement with VTV Bình Điền Long An to sign Thanh Thúy.
-She played for PFU Blue Cats for three seasons (2021–2024).
-While she appeared in many matches, she was often used as a middle blocker, which was not her preferred outside hitter position.
+In June 2021, another Japanese club, the PFU BlueCats, reached an agreement with VTV Bình Điền Long An to sign Thanh Thuý.
+Thanh Thuý played for PFU Blue Cats for three seasons (2021–2024).
+She was mostly used as a middle blocker, which was not her preferred outside hitter position.

-Between 2022 and 2023, she also had several call-ups to the national team for major tournaments.
+Between 2022 and 2023, Thanh Thuý had call-ups to the national team for tournaments.
 In 2022, she competed at the 2021 SEA Games, the 2022 Asian Women's Volleyball Cup, and the 2022 ASEAN Grand Prix.
-In 2023, she represented Vietnam at the 2023 AVC Women's Challenge Cup, the 2022 Asian Games, the 2023 Asian Women's Club Volleyball Championship, the FIVB Women’s Club World Championship, and the FIVB Challenger Cup.
-At both the Asian Challenge Cup and the Asian Club Championship, Thanh Thúy earned two individual awards: Most Valuable Player (MVP) and Best Outside Hitter.
-She also helped Vietnam secure the championship title at the Asian Challenge Cup.
+In 2023, Thanh Thuý represented Vietnam at the 2023 AVC Women's Challenge Cup, the 2022 Asian Games, the 2023 Asian Women's Club Volleyball Championship, the FIVB Women’s Club World Championship, and the FIVB Challenger Cup.
+At the Asian Challenge Cup and the Asian Club Championship, she earned two individual awards: Most Valuable Player (MVP) and Best Outside Hitter.
+Thanh Thuý helped Vietnam secure the championship title at the Asian Challenge Cup.

-In early 2024, while playing in Japan, she suffered a knee injury.
-Wanting to return to competition quickly, she resumed training before fully recovering, which led to multiple recurrences of the injury.
-By April 2024, her contract with PFU Blue Cats had expired, and she returned to Vietnam to take part in the 2024 VTV9 – Binh Dien International Women's Volleyball Cup.
-The following month, she was named in the squad for the 2024 AVC Women's Challenge Cup, but did not play in any matches due to her lingering knee injury.
-After Vietnam won the tournament and qualified for the 2024 FIVB Women's Volleyball Challenger Cup, Thanh Thúy returned to Ho Chi Minh City for treatment before rejoining the national team, where she was officially registered on the roster for the competition.
+In 2024, while playing in Japan, Thanh Thuý underwent a knee injury.
+Wanting to return to competition quickly, she resumed training before fully recovering, which led to recurrences of the injury.
+By April 2024, Thanh Thuý's contract with PFU Blue Cats had expired, and she returned to Vietnam to take part in the 2024 VTV9 – Binh Dien International Women's Volleyball Cup.
+The following month, Thanh Thuý was named in the squad for the 2024 AVC Women's Challenge Cup, and did not play in any matches due to her lingering knee injury.
+After Vietnam won the tournament and qualified for the 2024 FIVB Women's Volleyball Challenger Cup, she returned to Ho Chi Minh City for treatment before rejoining the national team, where she was officially registered on the roster for the tournament.